ELEVATE-Project/test-automation-portal/Readme.md

 # Web Automation Testing with Java and Selenium

-- Main Objective is to test android app using java, Slenium ,TestNg
+- Main Objective is to test Web app using java, Slenium ,TestNg